objectbox/objectbox-sync-examples/tasks/server-docker/README.md

     --conf sync-server-config.json
 ```

-## Passing the configuration via command line options
+## Using command line options

-To persist the ObjectBox database files inside the Sync Server container, we create and attach a volume to a container that contains the model file,
+Create a Docker volume to persist the ObjectBox Sync model and database files:

 ```batch
 REM Windows Batch Script